 This clearly WARNS that traveling on Manali Leh Highway with kids or infants or a baby is definitely not something you want to undertake.
 Same applies to many other high-altitude remote or desolated places including sleeping at Pangong Tso or Tso Moriri if the body is not thoroughly acclimatized

 6. Keep an eye on weather

-When you travel to remote places like Ladakh with baby or kids, it is important that you keep a check on weather updates.
-If the weather seems bad on a particular day, when you plan to visit a high altitude tourist attraction (above 10000 feet) then please avoid the travel on that day and stay at the current altitude only.
+When you travel to remote places like Ladakh with baby or kids, you must keep a check on weather updates.
+If the weather seems bad on a particular day, when you plan to visit a high altitude tourist attraction (above 10000 feet), then please avoid the travel on that day and stay at the current altitude only.
 Take extra care to keep the baby or kid warm with woolen clothes on such cold days.

 7. Be very vigilant about your kids physical conditions

 If you notice that your baby or kid is crying too much or having any breathing distress or vomiting or his/her color is changing then IMMEDIATELY DESCEND and get medical help as soon as it is available.

 This is why it is important to always consult your kid’s or baby’s doctor at home for the medication in such cases before you start the Leh Ladakh trip with your kid or baby.
 Carry those medicines from the hometown itself and keep them always with you while sightseeing in Leh Ladakh even on day hikes or day visits to tourist places.

 As long as you follow these guidelines along with general AMS tips linked in an article above, you will minimize the chances of altitude sickness getting hit your kid or infant* (above 3+ months age)… Still, make sure you consult your doctor before going on the Ladakh trip with your kid or infant*.